-At its core is the original Wessex movement first mooted by Alexander Thynne, Lord Weymouth, in the 1950s.
+At our core is the original Wessex movement first mooted by Alexander Thynne, Lord Weymouth, in the 1950s.
 By 1974 Thynne had founded the Wessex Regionalists as a response to the then central government’s failure to introduce regional assemblies within England.
-The 1969 report of the Redcliffe-Maud Commission, established to consider the structure of Local Government in England, had recommended the establishment of Regional provinces based on the existing Standard Regions, NE, NW, SE, SW, etc. However, a further Constitutional Commission under Lord Kilbrandon, reporting in 1973, rejected devolved regional assemblies for England.
+The 1969 report of the Redcliffe-Maud Commission, established to consider the structure of local government in England, had recommended the establishment of regional provinces based on the existing Standard Regions, NE, NW, SE, SW, etc. However, a further Constitutional Commission under Lord Kilbrandon, reporting in 1973, rejected devolved regional assemblies for England.
 A minority on the Commission dissented and produced proposals for 5 English Regions (a hint back to the 5 Great Earldoms).
-Thynne, and his colleagues, wanted to take forward the KIlbrandon dissented proposal and put forward a proposal for a real region based on the historical and cultural identity of Wessex.
-The aim was that, to build a new region which would have appeal and would resonate with its population, it had to be one based on firm foundations.
+Thynne, and his colleagues, wanted to take forward the Kilbrandon dissented proposal, improving on it in the form of a real region named Wessex.
+The understanding was that, to build a new region which would have appeal and would resonate with its population, it had to be one based on firm historical and cultural foundations.

-- Was in the vanguard of campaigns for colonial freedom;
+- early involvement in the movement for colonial freedom;

-It was its campaigns for devolution that brought CW into contact with WR.
-By coincidence many of CW’s leaders lived within the Wessex region and by the late 1980s prominent members had formally joined WR which quickly adopted many of CWs core aims, adapting then to a Wessex environment.
+It was its campaigning for devolution that brought CW into contact with WR.
+By coincidence many of CW’s leading figures lived within the Wessex region and by the early 1980s prominent members had formally joined WR subtly influencing its outlook thereafter.
 CW became the hand implicitly inside the WR glove, although the glove remained fundamentally Wessex.
-The late John Banks, formerly of the Cairo Parliament, became Secretary-General, and later Leader of WR and Douglas Stuckey, the last leader of CW, is still active on the 2017 WR Executive Council.
+The late John Banks, formerly of the Cairo Parliament, became Secretary-General of WR and Douglas Stuckey, the last leader of CW, is still active on the 2020 WR Executive Council.

-Wessex Regionalists fielded candidates at General Elections continuously from 1997 to 2017.
-It has also fielded candidates in the 1979, 1984 and 1989 elections to the European Parliament and more recently (2016) ventured into local politics.
+Between 1985 and 1997, the raised cost of standing in General Elections kept the Wessex Regionalists out but we stood candidates continuously from 1997 to 2017.
+There were also Wessex candidates in the 1979, 1984 and 1989 elections to the European Parliament and most recently (2016) WR ventured into local politics in Bristol.

-The emblem of WR is a stylised Wessex Wyvern in gold on a sea-green background.
+At times the official flag of Wessex, a wyvern in gold on a red background, is referenced.
 The gold is taken from the golden wyvern of Wessex which has been a symbol of the Wessex Region/kingdom since 752AD making it one of the oldest symbols still in use.
-An unspecified green had been in use since the 1980s but was later revised to sea-green as a nod to John Rede, a Wiltshireman, the last Leveller from the first CommonWealth.
+Although long used within the region it was given official status for use in the UK in 2013.